Moist and rich, this cake is the chocolate version of my favorite recipe for banana bread.

 - ½ cup (85g/3 oz.) chocolate chips or chunks

-- Pour batter into prepared loaf pan and bake for 50-60 minutes, or until a toothpick inserted into the center of the cake comes out clean or with just a few moist crumbs.
+Pour batter into prepared loaf pan, top with optional nuts, and bake for 50-60 minutes, or until a toothpick inserted into the center of the cake comes out clean or with just a few moist crumbs.
 Let the cake cool for 10 minutes on a wire rack, then turn it out from the pan and let it cool completely.